astridx/meinblog/content/posts/joomla/37joomla-module-namespace-und-helper.en.md

 We add namespace and helper.<!-- \index{module!helper} --><!-- \index{module!namespace} -->

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t31...t32)[^github.com/astridx/boilerplate/compare/t31...t32] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t31...t32)[^github.com/astridx/boilerplate/compare/t31...t32] and incorporate these changes into your development version.

 ## Step by step